sebastianotronto/minimal-qt/README.md

 the QT libraries.

 On my system the header files are in `/usr/include/qt6`.
-This means I need to add the option `-I /usr/include/qt6` to my `gcc` command.
-This simple project also requires headers contained in a subfolder of this, so I will add a second `-I` option (see the full command below).
+This means I need to add the option `-I /usr/include/qt6` to my `g++` command.
+This project also requires headers contained in a subfolder of this, so I will add a second `-I` option (see the full command below).

-As for the system libraries, in my case they are installed in a system folder that is scanned by default by the linker, so I don't have to specify the path.
+As for the shared libraries, in my case they are installed in a system folder that is scanned by default by the linker, so I don't have to specify the path.
 We need the files `libQt6Widgets.so`, `libQt6Core.so` and `libQt6Gui.so`, which we can include with